sritha15/DBMS-PROJECT/README.md

 git clone https://github.com/sritha15/DBMS-PROJECT.git
 ```

 - Import Your Project into InelliJ IDEA.
-Open IntelliJ IDEA and choose "Open".
+- Open IntelliJ IDEA and choose "Open".
 Choose the directory of your new Maven project, select the "pom.xml" file.
 In the promot, choose "Open as Project".
-The project will open.
+- The project will open.
 It may take some time to import the project and download neessary dependencies.
-Open the file "App.java" and click the small green arrow to run the main class.
+- Open the file "App.java" and click the small green arrow to run the main class.
+- Run `hdfs namenode -format`
+- Start the master node by running `hdfs namenode`
+- Start the data node by running `hdfs datanode` in another terminal
+- Create a home directory for yourself if it does not exist. `hdfs dfs -mkdir -p .`
+- Upload the dataset to home directory in HDFS. `hdfs dfs -put <filepath>` - available in github

-- After completion of code add program parameters - Add Parameters and then run the file
+- After completion of code add program parameters - Add Parameters `hdfs://localhost:9000/user/sritha/combined_data.csv output` and then run the file after building